BigMurph619/Emerald-Monomon/readme.md

 **NOTE:** You are allowed to use a banned move either through **Transform, metronome or after copying it using Mimic or Mirror Move.**

-Any pure setup move that isn't temporary and doesn't deal damage, such as `Swords Dance, Focus Energy, Defense Curl,` etc. Can not be used on bosses.
+Any pure setup move that isn't temporary and doesn't deal damage, such as `Swords Dance, Focus Energy, Defense Curl,` etc. Can not be used on bosses (Gym Leaders and Pokemon League).

 # Other General Rules